avra-m3/avra-me.nextjs.github.io/content/experience/cards/2021-09-27-full-stack-software-engineer.md

   - leadership
   - solution design
 short: >-
-    ##### *Last Yard* Full-Stack Software Engineer
+    ## *Last Yard* Full-Stack Software Engineer

     Last Yard builds software solutions for the largest retailers in Australia and around the world.

-My role at last yard primarily involved the development of a new pdf rendering engine and an accompanying user-facing design tool.
+    My role at last yard primarily involves the development of a new PDF/Image rendering engine and an accompanying user-facing design tool.
 featured: true
 ---
 Last Yard builds software solutions for the largest retailers in Australia and around the world.